IST356M001SP25/project-maryannedann/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+This assignment deepened my understanding of unit testing with pytest and highlighted the importance of structuring Python projects correctly for tests.
+I initially struggled with import errors due to an incorrect directory structure and missing __init__.py files, which are essential for proper package recognition.
+This made me realize the importance of handling absolute vs. relative imports, especially in pytest, which requires precise import strategies for test discovery.

+Through debugging, I became more familiar with useful pytest tools, like the -s flag for capturing output, and the significance of clear and consistent import structures for smooth test execution.
+I also recognized how testing frameworks play a critical role in maintaining code reliability and preventing errors.
+Moving forward, I plan to delve deeper into advanced pytest features, such as fixtures and mocking, and explore test-driven development (TDD) to enhance the robustness of my code.
+This experience reinforced my understanding that thorough testing is vital for building scalable, maintainable, and error-free software.